jkoshy01/Python-Challenge/README.md

 *You will use this resource to composed your data set.
 Pull this resource thisPyPoll/Resources/election_data.csv.

-*Here are the steps to calculate the analysis
+*Here are the steps to calculate the analysis:

  * " Calculate the total number of votes

  * The percentage of the candidates that had won

  * The number of votes the candidate had won

  * And the winner of the election based on popular vote."

 Here is how the analysis should look like